Articles

 • Introduction: The introduction is the opening paragraph of the minutes and should contain basic information such as the name of the association, date, time, and location of the meeting.
 Ensuring the date and time are accurate is essential to avoid confusion or conflicts.

-• Attendance: The next section should document who attended the meeting, including members and any guests.
+• Attendance: Who attended the meeting, including members and any guests.

-• Approval of Previous Meeting Minutes: Before moving to the current meeting agenda, the minutes should indicate if the previous meeting minutes were approved, any amendments made, or any discrepancies raised.
+• Approval of Previous Meeting Minutes: Before moving to the current agenda, the minutes should note if the previous meeting’s minutes were approved and amended or if any discrepancies were raised.

 • Agenda Items: The bulk of the meeting minutes should cover the agenda items discussed during the meeting.
 Each agenda item should have its section, including a title and a brief explanation.
-All motions, amendments, and votes should be well documented, including the names of the members who moved, seconded, and voted.
+Document all motions, amendments, and votes, including the names of members who moved, seconded, and voted.

 • Open Forum: The minutes should also capture any comments, concerns, or suggestions made by the members during the open forum session.
-All contributions should be recorded, and the secretary should ensure that the comments are relevant and do not violate association policies.
+Record all contributions, and the secretary ensures comments stay relevant and comply with association policies.

 • Adjournment: The minutes should end with a closing paragraph indicating the time of the meeting’s adjournment.